BlueImp78/RM7_Practice_Hack/README.md

 ## Known Issues

 - The room timer may not display properly (or at all) in areas that use special layer 3 visual effects (like the rain in Cloud Man stage or water in Burst Man stage.
+- The screen will turn black for 1 frame when killing Turbo and Shade in the boss rush.
+Not necessarily an issue but a side effect of a temporary fix.